yjh0410/PyTorch_YOLO-Family/README.md

 In this project, you can enjoy:
 - a new and stronger YOLOv1
 - a new and stronger YOLOv2
-- YOLOv3
+- a stronger YOLOv3
-- YOLOv3 with SPP
+- a stronger YOLOv3 with SPP
-- YOLOv3 with DilatedEncoder
+- a stronger YOLOv3 with DilatedEncoder
-- YOLOv4-Exp ~ (I'm trying to make it better)
+- YOLOv4 (I'm trying to make it better)
 - YOLO-Tiny
 - YOLO-Nano